Legal advocates line up on both sides of Bill Cosby’s appeal

 The Pennsylvania Attorney General’s Office, in a brief in support of Steele, said the Cosby camp’s decision to rely on an unwritten promise before he testified in such “a grave matter ... was unreasonable.”

 The Supreme Court has not yet set a date for oral arguments.
-The other groups filing legal briefs in the appeal include the Pennsylvania Association of Criminal Defense Lawyers and the Pennsylvania District Attorneys Association.
+Other groups filing legal briefs in the appeal include the Rape, Abuse & Incest National Network, known as RAINN; the Pennsylvania Association of Criminal Defense Lawyers; and the Pennsylvania District Attorneys Association.

 Cosby was convicted of three counts of felony sexual assault based on charges that he drugged and molested Constand after she came to his house for career advice.
 The five other accusers who testified for the prosecution said they believed he also drugged and sexually assaulted them in the 1980s.